loot/metadata-validator/README.md

 ## Building From Source

-Refer to `.github/workflows/ci.yml` and `.travis.yml` for the build processes on Windows and Linux respectively.
+Refer to `.github/workflows/ci.yml` for the build process.